Untold Innovation: A few minutes with Mary Delaney

 But more importantly, it’s also how you can take this concept and show folks how it actually plays out.
 I can share an example about how changing the language and approach in our Opportunity Hub changed the ultimate outcome.
 One of our residents originally came in for help getting an ID.
 Through conversations that were based around her strengths and ideas, she ended up joining our resident-formed artists group.
 The following year, she became the leader of the artists group, and now she’s the president of the community council–the first new president in 30 years, and the first person of color to become president in our community’s history.
 This is what I mean by the power of changing a few questions at the beginning, and investing differently.
 We’re all storytellers, even if we don’t think it’s true that we are.
 I know a lot of our staff is intimidated by it.
 They’re like, “I’m not good at telling stories.
 What do I say?”
 But then if you ask a few questions like, “Tell me about your day or last week, or a day that stood out last week,” or story comes out.

 There’s a lot of pressure for non-profits when it comes to storytelling.
 We’ve learned over time that there’s a balance in this industry between fundraising and your work.
+Those looking for team fundraising ideas to get some of the money that they need will be able to find some inspiration online.
 That’s the weird part about non-profits–in a for-profit, your work is what also generates the money.
 In a nonprofit, your work doesn’t usually generate the money.
 You have to go sell it.
 And it’s a story that you’re selling.
 So, we have to be very mindful about the stories we tell and not misusing them.
-There’s a push that storytelling can be really powerful in marketing or in getting donations.
+It is for this reason that the majority of our successful fundraising ideas involve online elements.
+Using the internet is a fantastic way to get your story out there.
+There’s also a push that storytelling can be really powerful in marketing or in getting donations.
 And that is very true, but we have to be careful not to use those stories in a way that the person doesn’t intend for the story to be used.
 The person has to be at the center of the story, not the organization.
 We’re part of that person’s story, but on their terms, not on our terms.

 UC: What one piece of advice would you give to future innovators?